36560/Component/README.md

  If you use google account, you have to enable special option: https://support.google.com/accounts/answer/6010255?hl=en.
 It allows use your email in own apps.

 ### Database connection, current user and notification options
   In own way you need to get database connection and email of current logged user.
-In base you may stored also notification option for every user or set default for app.
+In base you may stored also notification option for every user or set default for the entire app.
  More about notification options you find below in using component.

 ## Attaching component to project